lamini-ai/llm-classifier/README.md

-# This repo has been deprecated, please refer to https://github.com/lamini-ai/lamini-sdk

 # LLM Classifier - Instantly classify data with [Lamini](https://lamini.ai) & Llama 2

 Train a new classifier with just a prompt.
 No data needed -- but add data to boost, if you have it.